ga-sei-lessons/UNIT-4-AWS/readme.md

 AWS has become the premier cloud service provider and provides companies with a global infrastructure and pay as you go service model helping companies to lower their TCO.

-Their infrastructure currently contains 24 geographic Regions around the world with a total of 77 Availability Zones.
+Their [global infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/?p=ngi&loc=1) currently contains 24 geographic Regions around the world with a total of 77 Availability Zones.
 They have also announced plans for 6 more AWS Regions in Australia, India, Indonesia, Japan, Spain, and Switzerland which will includes 18 Availability Zones.

 <img src="https://i.imgur.com/ZVH2bAl.jpg" width=800>